- Things to Do

 With a bit of planning, you can enjoy some of the best skiing of season during the sunny days of spring with marvelous corn snow, a more laid-back vibe, and great deals.
 Can’t wait to visit?
 Learn more about Snowbowl and plan your trip at snowbowl.ski.

-Arizona Snowbowl features 55 trails, eight lifts, three terrain parks, state-of-the-art snowmaking, on-mountain dining options, and Ski Lift Lodge and Cabins.
-With a peak elevation of 11,500 feet and average of 260 inches of snowfall, Arizona Snowbowl is a true gem of the Southwest ski scene.
+Arizona Snowbowl features 55 trails, eight lifts, the largest beginner terrain in the Southwest, three terrain parks, state-of-the-art snowmaking, on-mountain dining options, and Basecamp Cabins and Restaurant.
+With a peak elevation of 11,500 feet and an average of 260 inches of snowfall, Arizona Snowbowl is a true gem of the Southwest ski scene.